Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 • Solution:

-• Castration can help if you are not planning on having any offspring.
+• Castration can help if you are not planning on having offspring.

-• Keep your cat busy with games to distract him.
+• Keep your cat occupied with games to distract her.

 4. Aggression

-• Problem: Your cat is suddenly grumpy or hisses more often.
+• Problem: Your cat is suddenly scratchy or hisses more often.

 • Solution:

-• Avoid stressful situations and create places to retreat.
+• Avoid stressful situations and create places of retreat.

 • Pay attention to whether pain or illness could be the cause.